The bare necessities: The Ecommerce startup costs you can’t avoid

 There are two types of eCommerce company inventories.

-With a service like Wellybox, a personal expense management firm, the “inventory” is the different levels of service you can subscribe to, whether you would like to try the free experience or see the value in the “business” package.
+With a service like Wellybox, a personal expense management firm, the “inventory” is the different levels of service you can subscribe to, whether you want to try the free experience or see the value in the “business” package.
 Inventory isn’t a concern in these situations since all of the “product” is digital and therefore exists on the host site.

 The second inventory type is physical, and with physical content, you run into complications.
 With a standard business model of retail, you have shipping and handling fees, warehousing fees, production costs, and other smaller issues like labeling and keeping stock.
 This model gives you far more control over branding, inventory management, and personalized packages.

 To avoid the issues inherent in normal commercial sales, most online retailers prefer to rely on what is called the “dropship model”.
 The model is simple, whenever a customer purchases something from your store or your custom merchandise store you forward the order to your supplier.
 Doing this allows you to avoid having to store, pack or physically handle the merchandise in any way.
 The supplier then ships the item to the buyer directly.
+For businesses looking to streamline their operations further, fulfillment services can provide an alternative solution.
+These services take care of warehousing, packing, and shipping, allowing you to focus on other aspects of your business.

 The downsides to this model are the lessened control over branding, inventory management, and personalized packages.